-Grand Rapids Centrally located for those employed in nearby communities, Grand Rapids is the 13th largest Town in Wisconsin and the 3rd largest community in Wood County.
+Grand Rapids - Centrally located for those employed in nearby communities, Grand Rapids is the 13th largest Town in Wisconsin and the 3rd largest community in Wood County.
 Covering 20.39 square miles, Grand Rapids is home to 7,646 residents.
-Regulated growth has resulted in development of subdivisions with over half-acre, pine and oak-forested lots, providing a suburban lifestyle.
+Regulated growth has resulted in the development of subdivisions with over half-acre, pine, and oak-forested lots, providing a suburban lifestyle.